 22. Roughly 25% of all U.S. hospital spending consists of administrative costs.

 According to a study by The Commonwealth Fund, U.S. hospital administrative costs exceed those of eight other major nations by a fair margin.
 All of the nations examined struggle with rising healthcare administrative costs, but the U.S. remained an outlier.
 If they had been able to reduce per capita administrative spending to the level of Canada in 2011, then they would have been able to save up to $150 billion.
 Higher physician pay, a focus on specialty care, and the use of advanced technology are some of the reasons that the U.S. is leading the pack when it comes to health care spending.
 This is not to mention the fees associated with coding, billing, etc. for U.S. health insurers and providers.

 23. There are more than 7,000 deaths and more than 500,000 preventable injuries from medication errors.

 Errors in health care are a leading cause of death and injury in this country.
 Unfortunately, many of these errors are preventable.
-Medication-related error in particular is among the most common and substantial.
-Because prescription drugs are widely used and the prescribing process is well documented, it is easy to identify and magnify the medical mismanagement associated with these adverse instances.
+Medication-related error, in particular, is among the most common and substantial.
+Because prescription drugs are widely used, and the prescribing process is well documented, it is easy to identify and magnify the medical mismanagement associated with these adverse instances.

-24. In 2015, only 59% of U.S. hospitals routinely electronically notified patient’s PCPs upon emergency room entry.
+24. In 2015, only 59% of U.S. hospitals routinely electronically notified the patient’s PCPs upon emergency room entry.